Setting up with SoundID Reference DAW plugin

 Tip [WIN]: If the plugin is missing in DAW, make sure you are not mixing up the default VST directory with the Steinberg VST directory:

-- Create a new session or open an existing one in your DAW
+- Create a new session or open an existing project in your DAW

-- Find or open your audio mixer view and locate the stereo master bus.
+- Find or open your audio mixer view and locate the stereo master bus (the master output channel).
 If your new session does not have a master bus (e.g. Pro Tools), please create one

 - Insert the SoundID Reference as the LAST plugin on the master bus.
 The example below shows how to load the plugin Logic Pro X: